 The groundwater naturally flows downhill through the aquifer system over hundreds of years and ultimately reaches the dry lakes at the base of the watershed, where it becomes highly saline and evaporates through the surface.
 To minimize the loss of this clean groundwater to salinity and evaporation, Project wells will intercept the groundwater and capture it before it reaches the highly-saline brine.
 Once implemented, the Project would conserve and recover billions of gallons of water every year for beneficial use throughout Southern California.
 Importantly, this aquifer is not fed by water that comes from nearby Springs, which have been shown to be hydraulically disconnected from the Project area.

 Q. Is the water supply renewable?

-A: Detailed scientific analysis of the Project’s watersheds over many years has confirmed that the groundwater in the system is naturally renewable.
-Based on a model developed by the USGS, the long-term average recharge rate is estimated to be 32,000 acre-feet per year.
+A: Detailed scientific analysis of the Project’s watersheds over many years has confirmed that the groundwater in the system is naturally renewable and recharged by rain and snowpack that occurs in the upper elevations of the mountains in the watershed.
+Based on a model developed by the S. Geological Survey (USGS), the long-term average recharge rate is estimated to be 32,000 acre-feet per year.

 Q. How much water can be delivered to participants?

-A: Over the 50-year term of the Project, an average of approximately 50,000 acre-feet of water per year will be conserved and put to beneficial use as drinking water for Southern California communities.
-This is enough water to serve about 400,000 people per year and significantly less water than would be used if its current use as agricultural water at Cadiz Inc.’s property were continued.
+A: Over the 50-year term of the Project, an average of approximately 50,000 acre-feet of groundwater per year will be delivered to Southern California communities.
+This is enough water to serve about 400,000 people per year and less water than Cadiz would use to farm its properties instead.

 Q. What is the quality of the groundwater that would be withdrawn from the aquifer?